-• Scope of environmental watering - Describes the range of potential watering actions which may be delivered during 2024-25 (a summary of these actions is provided in Error!
-Reference source not found.)

-Environmental water delivered to WMP wetlands in 2023-24 met environmental targets with waterbird breeding and delivery to Tchum Lake (wetland) building up capacity for future water delivery events.
-The 2024-25 focus will be to maintain the current condition of flora and fauna and provide drought refuge across an otherwise dry landscape.
-Under wetter scenarios, 239 ML of environmental water is proposed to be delivered to 31 of the 32 wetlands contributing towards achieving ecological objectives.
-The delivery will focus on larger inundations, provided to improve water dependent values and opportunities at the wetlands and in some cases surrounding floodplain.
+- Scope of environmental watering Describes the range of potential watering actions which may be delivered during 2025-26 (a summary of these actions is provided in section 7.
+Scope of Environmental Watering). - Environmental water delivered to WMP wetlands in 2024-25 met environmental targets with waterbird breeding and delivery to Tchum Lake (wetland) building capacity for future water delivery events.
+The 2025-26 focus will be to maintain the current condition of flora and fauna and provide drought refuge across an otherwise dry landscape.
+Under an average scenario, 176 ML of environmental water is proposed to be delivered to 31 of the 32 wetlands contributing towards achieving ecological objectives.
+The delivery will focus on providing refuge and in some cases larger inundations will be provided to improve water dependent values and opportunities at the wetlands and in some cases surrounding floodplain.